-Gene therapy is still in its infancy, with obvious challenges around targeting damaged and creating corrective genes.
+Gene therapy is still in its infancy, with obvious challenges around targeting damaged cells and creating corrective genes.
 An equally important challenge, addressed by this research, is finding ways to transport the corrective genes into the cell.
 This is a problem, because of the poor permeability of cell membranes.

 GeT was designed to undergo differential membrane-induced folding - a process whereby the peptide changes its structure in response to only one type of membranes.
-This enables the peptide, and viruses, to carry into the cell.
+This enables the peptide, and viruses, to carry genes into the cell.
 Interestingly, the property also makes it antibacterial and so capable of gene transfer even in bacteria-challenged environments.

 To prove the concept, the researchers used GeT to transfer a synthetic gene encoding for a green fluorescent protein – a protein whose fluorescence in cells can be seen and monitored using fluorescence microscopy.